aryanrajtrangham/Courses_from_priyanshu/Rasa.md

 Or
 - Send an alert to our employees whenever they forgot to log their attendance.
 - Using the trigger_intent_endpoint API.
-- We need to create a program external to Rasa & make it send messages to the **trigger_intent_endpoint** of our convertation whatever we want to send the alert.
+- We need to create a program external to Rasa & make it send messages to the **trigger_intent_endpoint** of our conversation whatever we want to send the alert.